Alicloud-Academy/big-data/udf-custom-library-example/README.md

 ![Set function configuration](images/22.png)

-We're almost ready to use the UDF, before we do that, you need to **submit** the function, the area.py file, and the NumPy `.zip` archive.
+We're almost ready to use the UDF, but before we do that you need to **submit** the function, the area.py file, and the NumPy `.zip` archive.
 Click on the tab corresponding to each of those resources in the DataStudio console, and click on the little up arrow (next to the save button). **This is a critically important step, all 3 of these resources must be submitted before you will be able to use your UDF function successfully**.

 ### Try out our new UDF function